 The recommended daily allowance for potassium is actually an adequate intake.
 The RDA for all of the nutrition data listed on this page is for 4.7g per day which is for males and females between the ages of 14 and 70+.
 For children between the ages of 1-3 years it is 3.0g, for children between the ages of 4-8 years it is 3.8g, and for children between the ages of 9-13 years it is 4.5g.
 For women during lactation between the ages of 19-50 years the level is slightly higher at 5.1g.

 The level of potassium can be affected by the method of storage for example canned or frozen and also by the method of preparation for example either raw, cooked or fried.
 The total number of frozen food items is 4.
 The highest amount of potassium from the 4 frozen items is in Beans, snap, green, frozen, all styles, microwaved where the potassium content is 237 mg per 100g.
 The number of food items classified as canned is 4 items.
-The highest amount of potassium from the 4 canned items is in Beans, snap, green, canned, regular pack, drained solids where the level is 106 mg per 100g.The total food items which are raw is 1 item.
+The highest amount of potassium from the 4 canned items is in Beans, snap, green, canned, no salt added, drained solids where the level is 106 mg per 100g.The total food items which are raw is 1 item.
 The highest amount of potassium from the 1 raw items is in Beans, snap, green, raw where the content is 211 mg per 100g.
 The number of food items which are cooked are 4 items.
-The highest amount of potassium from the 4 cooked items is in Beans, snap, green, frozen, cooked, boiled, drained without salt where the amount is 159 mg per 100g.
+The highest amount of potassium from the 4 cooked items is in Beans, snap, green, frozen, cooked, boiled, drained, with salt where the amount is 159 mg per 100g.
 Comparing raw and cooked green beans shows that cooking can change the levels of potassium by 52 mg in a 100g serving.

 Average Content for green beansThe average (or more correctly the arithmetic mean) amount of potassium contained in 100g of green beans, based on the list below of 12 different items under the general description of green beans, is 163.58 mg of potassium.
 This average value corresponds to 3.48 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Sodium is 79.58 mg, the average amount of Calories is 29.08 kcal, the average amount of Protein is 1.56 g, the average amount of Fat is 0.27 g and the average amount of Carbohydrate is 5.94 g.